-The transition from PP to PV during dehydration
+Achieving rates between PP to PV during dehydration

-We observe diffusivities significantly higher than those expected for vacancy-facilitated diffusion measured in synthetic forsterite (Figure 12), which suggests that at least one mechanism is occurring that involves only the movement of H+ and electrons, most famously as 2H+ + 2Fe2+ → H2 + 2Fe3+ (Kohlstedt and Mackwell 1998).
+We observe diffusivities significantly higher than those expected for vacancy-facilitated diffusion measured in synthetic forsterite (Figure 12), which suggests that at least one mechanism is occurring that involves only the movement of H+ and electrons, the classic redox mechanism: 2H+ + 2Fe2+ → H2 + 2Fe3+ (Kohlstedt and Mackwell 1998).
 The relationship between this rapid process and purely vacancy-facilitated diffusion is traditionally understood in terms of the abrupt transition, a sort of light switch that is set to either on or off, at rates equal to either PP or PV.
-This clear transition has been observed for hydration (Figure 5; Kohlstedt & Mackwell 1998; Demouchy & Mackwell 2006), but our dehydration data are not not fully consistent with this model in terms of either edge concentrations or the rate of change in the diffusivities.
+This clear transition has been observed for hydration (Figure 5; Kohlstedt & Mackwell 1998; Demouchy & Mackwell 2006), and in this study, but our dehydration data are not not fully consistent with this model in terms of either edge concentrations or the rate of change in the diffusivities.
 Thoraval and Demouchy (2014) model profiles expected for such a transition (their Figure 6).
 Their models predict a fairly close equivalent to the metastable equilibrium concentration of hydration, in which very early stage dehydration profiles are not particularly well developed near the edge, reach a stage in which the profile is relatively flat with very steep drops on the edges, and then proceeds to drop at the PV rate.
 The Kilauea Iki bulk H+ profiles change very little during initial heating at 800°C, when Thoraval and Demouchy suggest that rapid PP rate diffusion should be occuring, and then at 1000°C we observe reasonably well developed profiles from earlier on that appear to go to zero and are fairly consistent over time.
 The SC1-2 data had an initial hydrated concentration at metastable equilibrium rather than full solubility and might be expected to only proceed at the PP rate until all of the H+ had returned to its untreated level.
 Instead, the bulk H+ diffusivity in SC1-2 appears to slow down over time.
 The behavior of H+ and transition from the PP to the PV rate thus appears to be fundamentally different during dehydration than what might be expected from hydration experiments.

 This difference may be attributed to the relative instability of Fe3+ in the olivine structure.
 During PP-rate hydration, the reaction H2 + 2Fe3+ → 2H+ + 2Fe2+ may proceed rapidly to metastable equilibrium because the olivine structure can happily accommodate Fe2+, whereas the reverse reaction requires a buildup of Fe3+.
 The more Fe3+ that is already present, the less stable the overall structure, and the slower the reaction.
 This gradual slowing down may account for the decrease in H+ diffusivity during dehydration of SC1-2.
 We can also understand the difference in behavior for SC1-2 (decreasing diffusivities with time from fast to relatively slow) and Kiki at 1000°C (constant relatively slow diffusivities) as a difference in initial Fe3+ concentrations, with SC1-2 starting with relatively little Fe3+ and thus experiencing more initial H+ loss at the PP rate.
-In contrast, PP-rate loss of H+ may have been impeded in the significantly oxidized (Helz et al. 2017) Kilauea Iki olivine.
+In contrast, PP-rate loss of H+ may have been impeded in the significantly oxidized Kilauea Iki olivine (FMQ+0.4, Helz et al., 2017).

 Because of this decrease in the bulk H+ diffusivity, the transition from the PP rate to the PV rate during dehydration is less like a light switch and more like a dimmer switch, with a top setting of PP and bottom setting of PV.
 However, this analogy is not perfect because, as discussed in the next two sections, variations in H+ diffusivities can also be affected by changes in the ferric/ferrous ratio and a competition between dehydration and rehydration associated with H+ redistributing among defect sites.